isabelmonge/data-harvesting/README.md

 ## Project Information

-This is a school project created to demonstrate data acquisition, storage and integration techniques using web scraping, API calls, and interactive visualization.
+This is a school project created to demonstrate our skills in data acquisition and storage techniques using web scraping and API calls.

 ## License